How I Came To Terms With My Indian Body Hair In Quarantine

 A few weeks into quarantine, I was as hairy as I had been since puberty.
 But for once, I didn’t mind.

 I twisted to get a glimpse of my freshly-waxed back in the mirror.
 It was red and covered in bumps.
 This was worse than when I burned it with depilatory cream in high school.
-Panicking, I dialed the esthetician.
+Panicking, I dialled the aesthetician.

 “Put urine on it,” she said.